microsoft/bond/tools/ci-scripts/linux/image-builder/README.md

 A new image is automatically built when the master branch of the main Bond repository (https://github.com/microsoft/bond) is changed.
-These images are then pushed to the bondciimages.azurecr.io/ubuntu-1604 container repository.
+These images are then pushed to the bondciimages.azurecr.io/ubuntu-1804 (also bondciimages.azurecr.io/ubuntu-1604) container repository.
 The Travis CI builds pull a fixed version of the image specified in `.travis.yml` and use that.